department-of-veterans-affairs/va.gov-team/products/veteran-onboarding/assistive-tech research/AT conversation guide.md

 #### **Section 1: Warm-up Questions - 5 minutes**

-Moderator: Before we look at the website, let’s start with a few warm-up questions so that we can get to know you and the type of tech you use.
+Moderator: Before we look at the website, let’s talk a little more about the assistive tech and device you are using today.

 1. What type of device will you use for this test?

 2. What browser will you be using? (chrome, safari, edge, etc)

+Great, thanks for letting us know!

 ***